corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/upgrading-cordapps.md

-### What happens when running flows with incompatible versions?
+### Consequences of running flows with incompatible versions

 Pairs of `InitiatingFlow` flows and `InitiatedBy` flows that have incompatible interfaces are likely to exhibit the
                     following behaviour: